 Many times the person affected (and their loved ones) easily dismiss these symptoms as simply mild cognitive impairment and part of aging.
 But I urge you to not be so casual about any of these events, especially if they are occurring multiple times.

 A clip from the movie Away From Her beautifully demonstrates how subtle the early signs of dementia can be.

 In my personal experience as an occupational therapist, as long as older people with dementia are able to keep to a structured schedule, they can normally live alone as long as the disease remains in the initial, mild stage.

 It is, however, a good idea to add certain devices to their home environment to increase the person’s safety, such as…

 - A medical alert device might work if they are able to remember to use it and how to use it.

 - Monitoring devices which can be used by family, friends and caregivers

 - GPS Shoes may be an option for individuals who begin to wander away from home

-- Automated lighting – it’s very important for safety’s sake to keep the living environment as well lit as possible and having the lights come on and turn off automatically is just one added bonus to making that happen much easier.
+- Automated lighting – it’s very important for safety’s sake to keep the living environment as well lit as possible.
+Having the lights come on and turn off automatically is just one added bonus to making that happen more easily.

-One note of caution that I would mention based on my years of experience in working with individuals with dementia is to avoid that person with dementia a new skill.
+One note of caution that I would mention based on my years of experience working in the care of people with dementia is to avoid teaching that person with dementia a new skill.
 It’s extremely important for them to continue doing whatever they do in the manner that they have been doing it for many years.

-It’s simply very difficult to learn and remember a new way of doing something so when deciding what safety measures to put in place in their home – consider using products that they will either not use (such as automated lighting and safety knobs) or that they have been using for some time and are very accustomed to.
+It’s simply very difficult to learn and remember a new way of doing something.
+When deciding what safety measures to put in place in their home, consider using products that they will either not use (such as automated lighting and safety knobs) or that they have been using on a regular basis and are very accustomed to.

 Normally, people with dementia of any kind do best when there is a strong structure in place.
 They are living in the same house they have lived in for years, they are doing the same thing at the same time, every day.
 Structure.